 We took the ferry over from Wellington to Picton.
 It was about a three-hour scenic ride across the Cook Strait.
 The ferry reminded me of the one from Ireland to England – even featuring a movie theater.
 I was reunited with some of my travel buddies at the ferry and met the new group.

 After the wine tasting we continued on to Marahau.
 This is a remote little town on the edge of Abel Tasman National Park.
 Marahau was so remote that there was no cell phone reception and really poor Wi-Fi.
-For the first night’s dinner we cooked a group dinner and because of the lack of cell service everyone was hanging out, playing card games, sitting by the fire, etc. It was a lovely evening and a great way to kick off the South Island.
+For the first night’s dinner we cooked as a group and with the lack of cell service everyone was hanging out, playing card games, sitting by the fire, etc. It was a lovely evening and a great way to kick off the South Island adventure.

 The next morning we split off into our activities.
 There was the option to kayak, canyoning, skydiving, or sailing.
 I was so close to going canyoning and after hearing everyone’s experience it’s on my list for when I get back to New Zealand.
 I spent my day sailing through the park on a catamaran and then hiking back.
 We were told we lucked out on the weather and that the day before was unbearably windy.
 The crystal clear water and views throughout the cruise were stunning.
 We even saw some wild seals in their natural habitat.
-The majority of the cruise ‘s passengers were fellow Stray travelers so again it was a fun time getting to know each other.
+The majority of the passengers on the catamaran were fellow Stray travelers so again it was a fun time getting to know each other.
 After the cruise our group had lunch on the beach and just hung out for a bit before embarking on the hike back.
 It was honestly the perfect day.
-Marahau and/or the surrounding town of would definitely be somewhere I could have spent more time in as well.
-So if we are keeping a running list of where I would stay longer on the South Island it’s: Nelson and Marahau.
+Marahau and/or the surrounding town of would definitely be somewhere I could have spent more time in as well (I’m sensing a pattern here).
+If we are keeping a running list of where I would stay longer on the South Island so far it includes Nelson and Marahau.

 Accommodation – The Barn